lixinneo04/OOP-Mini-Project/README.md

 The Library Management System serves as a centralized platform for Student, Staff and Librarian to effectively manage their respective tasks and responsibilities.

+Below is a UML Class Diagram that shows how classes interact with each other in the Library Management System.

 ![UML Class Diagram](./images/UML%20Class%20Diagram.png)
 # 💡How each topic (Ch5-Ch9) is implemented